signalling-games-org/evoke/docs/source/usage.rst

 Installation
 ------------

-To use evoke, first install it using pip:
+To use Evoke, first install it using pip:

 .. code-block:: console